There are several best books recommended to every Indian investor including NRIs (Non-Resident Indians) including Mariners.

 Bestselling author of Gurus of Chaos and The Unusual Billionaires, Saurabh Mukherjea puts his money where his mouth is.

-Saurabh follows the Coffee Can approach high-quality, low-risk investing.
+Saurabh follows the Coffee Can approach to high-quality, low-risk investing.
 His firm, Ambit Capital, is one of the largest wealth managers in India which invests with this approach and delivers stupendous returns.

 In Coffee Can Investing, Saurabh will show you how to go about low-risk investments that generate great returns.